-Another study also published by the NIH (2010), concluded that “physiotherapists should be concerned about the attitude, beliefs and barriers facing patients and act collaboratively with their patients to design realistic treatment plans which are customized to the patient’s life circumstances.”
+Another study also published by the NIH (2010), concluded that “physiotherapists should be concerned about the attitudes, beliefs and barriers patients face, acting collaboratively with them to design realistic treatment plans which are customized to the patient’s life circumstances.”

-Such is why we at the Integrative Pain and Science Institute believe in the marriage of physical therapy treatments and acceptance and commitment therapy (ACT) to most effectively treat patients suffering from chronic pain.
+At the Integrative Pain and Science Institute, we believe in the marriage of physical therapy treatments and acceptance and commitment therapy (ACT) in order to most effectively treat patients suffering from chronic pain.

 Psychology of Pain: Acceptance & Commitment Therapy

-While the human reaction to chronic pain may be to avoid things that hurt, both mentally and physically, acceptance and commitment therapy (ACT) encourages patient to lean in.
+While the human reaction to chronic pain may be to avoid things that hurt, both mentally and physically, acceptance and commitment therapy (ACT) encourages patients to lean in.

-Acceptance and commitment therapy is a form of behavioural therapy that uses mindfulness and the acceptance of life’s difficulties as a way of moving forward toward behavioral changes and solutions.
+Acceptance and commitment therapy is a form of behavioural therapy that uses mindfulness and the acceptance of life’s difficulties as a way of moving towards behavioral changes and solutions.

-ACT teaches people not to fight pain, but to be mindful of the challenges it presents – to accept them without fear or anxiety – so they’re able to move toward change, action and rebuilding their lives.
+ACT teaches people not to fight pain, but to be mindful of the challenges it presents, and to accept them without fear or anxiety so they can steadily begin to rebuild their lives.

-It’s about creating hope through acceptance, making it possible for one to drop the struggle with pain.
+It is about creating hope through acceptance, and making it possible for one to free themselves of the struggle against pain.

 Psychology of Pain: An Integrative Approach